adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 Consequent builds can be significantly fastened up if unchanged layers are reused from previous builds, while modified files are pushed on top.

 ## Docker-compose
+"Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application’s services.
+Then, with a single command, you create and start all the services from your configuration." - [docker docks](https://docs.docker.com/compose/)

 Docker-compose allows us to have a static IP when we serve our image.
 We use the specified address to enable a proxy pass via nginx.